QUENJiX/test.github.io/README.md

 ```

 ### 2. Administrator Module Flow
 This chart details the entire workflow for an administrator, from login to performing various management tasks like adding, editing, and removing movies.
-The edit and remove processes now include the substring search logic.
 ```mermaid
 graph TD
     A[Admin Module Start] --> B[Display Admin Login]